Guillermp/Modified-Arduino-Uno-Pedalshield/README.md

-# Modification and Implementeation of the Arduino Uno PedalShield
+# Modification and Implementation of the Arduino Uno PedalShield

 <img src="Pedal.jpg" alt="Diagram" width="400">